clwi/CWPack/goodies/swift/README.md

 The swift interface contains 4 contexts `CWDataPacker`, `CWFilePacker`, `CWDataUnpacker` and `CWFileUnpacker`.
 All are layered on the corresponding c structures accessable though the property `p`.

-The file packer/unpacker comes in 2 flavours, inited with an URL or with a file descriptor.
+The file packer/unpacker comes in 2 flavours, inited with a path or with a file descriptor.

 #### Pack